brilee/modern-descartes-v2/essays/technical/small_data_big_compute.md

 The software industry has spent well over a decade learning how to build systems that scale across trillions of rows and thousands of machines, with the tradeoff that you would wait at least 30s per invocation.
 We got used to this inconvenience because it let us turn a 10 day single-threaded job into a 20 minute distributed job.

 Now, faced with the daunting prospect of a mere 1 million rows, all of that is unnecessary complexity.
 Users deserve sub-second overheads when doing non-LLM computations on such small data.
-Lilac utilizes DuckDB to blast all cores on a single machine to compute basic summary statistics for every column in the user's dataset, in less than a second - a luxury that we can afford because of our increased budget for slop!
+Lilac utilizes DuckDB to blast all cores on a single machine to compute basic summary statistics for every column in the user's dataset, in less than a second - a luxury that we can afford because of small data!

 ## Massive budget for bloat